 - Carleton Alumni Directory: There are alums all over the world, and it is certainly worth reaching out to them!

-- Couchsurfing: While you will have to do some digging, reaching out to people in your area is never a bad idea.
+- Couchsurfing International: While you will have to do some digging, reaching out to people in your area is never a bad idea.
 Plus you will be able to ask them questions about an area you will likely want to know more about.
 Be aware of gender (particularly if you are a solo female traveler) and make sure to read the person’s recommendations and endorsements from other travelers.

 - Airbnb: A similar set up to Couchsurfing, the main difference is that Airbnb isn’t free.
 Again, a good way to begin networking with people

 2) Apply for Career Center funding!
 Go to the application form, and upload your supporting materials (including your resume.)
 Your application will make you eligible for funding from a number of international funding sources including:

 - Will Fund for Social Entrepreneurship Internships